deep-foundation/deep/README.md

 - We can perform multiple traversals by chaining operations
 - Each traversal returns a Deep instance that can be further queried

-### Uniform Data Handling

-A key feature of Deep is its uniform approach to handling both single items and collections:
-- When working with a single item, it's treated as a collection of one element where the item serves as both key and value
-- The same methods work consistently across different data types (Symbol, Promise, Boolean, String, Number, BigInt, Set, Map, Array, Object, Function)
-- This uniformity allows for seamless transitions between single and multiple data operations

 ### Association in Deep

 An association (link) consists of the following components: